-- 1. To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2013 together with the Reports of the Directors and Auditors thereon. - 2.
-To approve the payment of Directors' fees of RM72,000-00 for the financial year ending 31 December 2014.
+- 1. To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2014 together with the Reports of the Directors and Auditors thereon. - 2.
+To approve the payment of Directors' fees of RM72,000.00 for the financial year ending 31 December 2015.

-- To re-elect Dato' Tan King Seng who retires in accordance with Article 129 of the Company's Articles of Association. - Resolution 2 - To re-elect Mr Loh Chye Teik who retires in accordance with Article 129 of the Company's Articles of Association. - Resolution 3 - To re-elect Mr. Cheah Choon Ghee who retires in accordance with Article 129 of the Company's Articles of Association. - Resolution 4 - 6.
-To re-appoint Messrs.
+3. To re-elect Mr. Ooi Yeok Hock who retires in accordance with Article 129 of the Company's Articles of Association.
+Resolution 2

+- 4. To re-elect Ms. Teoh Yee Shien who retires in accordance with Article 129 of the Company's Articles of Association.
+Resolution 3 - 5.
+To pass the following resolution pursuant to Section 129 of the Companies Act, 1965 as ordinary resolution:

+"THAT Dato' Dr. Loh Hock Hun who is of the age of seventy years and retiring in accordance with Section 129 of the Companies Act, 1965, be hereby re-appointed as Director of the Company and to hold office until the conclusion of next Annual General Meeting".

+6. To re-appoint Messrs.
 Grant Thornton as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.

+Directors to fix their remuneration.
+Resolution 5